srini-555/coding-interview/docs/solution-patterns/Backtracking.md

    - O(n)

 ## Problems can use this pattern
-- Find all possible solutions
+- Enumeration (Find all possible solutions)
    - [Generate All Combinations of Parentheses]()
    - [Get All Possible Strings by Removing Minimum Number of Invalid Parentheses]()